mel-splunk/built-in-dashboards/README.md

 # Structure

 Each "integration" is contained in a module.
 For example the AWS EC2 integration is contained in the "aws_ec2" directory.
 Any associated dashboards groups are specified therein.
-The convention is that each dashboard gets it's own tf file.
+The convention is that each dashboard gets its own tf file.

 # Using It